lafolle/lafolle.ca/content/blog/broken-resolution.md

 website and ignorant user won't be able to differentiate and might end up giving private info to the attacker, if the servers running the site were operating over HTTP.

-Though browsers are not unaware of this case and can take steps to inform the user about such insecurity.
-For example,  in Firefox,  accessing a website over HTTP, `http://www.bccancer.bc.ca/`,  (some site do a redirection from 80 -> 443) will result in indication on the url bar highlighting that communication with website is insecure via a red mark on a lock.
+Though browsers are not unaware of such attack vectors and can take steps to inform the user about such insecurity.
+For example,  in Firefox,  accessing a website over HTTP, `http://www.bccancer.bc.ca/` (some sites do a redirection from 80 -> 443) will result in indication on the url bar highlighting that communication with website is insecure via a red mark on a lock.
 Though that is true enough to alert the user about the pitfalls of using the website, the truth is,  i can't even verify if this website truly belongs to `bccancer.bc.ca`.

 ![Firefox warning](/broken-resolution/firefox-warning.png)

 Another role browsers play is to enforce HTTPS on certain domains using something called HSTS policy mechanism.
-It states that if when communicating with website W there comes a response with header containing HSTS (Strict-Transport-Security) record then all future calls to W will be made over HTTPS only until the duration specified in HSTS header (`max-age` directive).
+It states that if when communicating with website W there comes a response with header containing HSTS (HTTP Strict-Transport-Security) record then all future calls to W will be made over HTTPS until the duration (`max-age` directive) specified in HSTS header.
 What about sub-domains like x.W or y.x.W?
-This is handled by another valueless directive in the header named "includeSubDomains" that "signals the UA [User Agent eg browser] that the HSTS Policy applies to this HSTS Host as well as any subdomains of the host's domain name."
+This is handled by another valueless directive in the header named `includeSubDomains` that,  quoting [RFC6797#6.1.2](https://tools.ietf.org/html/rfc6797#section-6.1.2),  "signals the UA [User Agent eg browser] that the HSTS Policy applies to this HSTS Host as well as any subdomains of the host's domain name."

-But then what would happen if the user is accessing the website E for the first time or when the HSTS policy has been expired,  because in that case HSTS policy won't kick in as browser has never communicated with E earlier or there is no valid HSTS policy in browser?
-Lo and behold, all major browsers come up with a pre-loaded list of websites for which HSTS paramaters have been submitted before hand by the website owners.
+But then what would happen if the user is accessing the website W for the first time or when the HSTS policy has been expired,  because in that case HSTS policy won't kick in as browser has never communicated with W earlier or there is no valid HSTS policy in browser?
+Lo and behold, all major browsers come up with a pre-loaded list of websites for which HSTS paramaters have been submitted beforehand by the website owners.
 Request for removal or addition of domains can be made from [here](https://hstspreload.org/).

 That gives a good idea that we'll be reasonably secure if our browsers communicate with websites using HTTPS